wins0k/laravel.php/README.md

 ## About Project

+I used php OOP5 on practical about two - three weeks.
+From 3 day I learned used OOP5 and mvc pattern.
+And this very cool.

 This project created at Laravel 8.
 This project learners me Laravel and Gits.
 For development, I used PhpStorm 2020.3.1.
 Local web-server - OpenServer 3.5.8 with Included PHP 8.

 ## Learning Laravel